Pearson BTEC Level 5 Higher National Diploma in Healthcare Practice (Nursing and Healthcare Assistant) (RQF)

 Access to Higher Education Certificate awarded by an approved further education institution.

 - Have an excellent command of the English language and must be proficient in numeracy to benefit from studying for the programme.
 All students will be required to obtain an acceptable grade in their approved English language and numeracy test (GCSE or equivalent).

 - In addition, pass our internal Initial Assessment Numeracy and Literacy test and achieve at CEFR-Level B2 and show competence in academic writing.

 - Have an enhanced DBS Certificate.

 The entire programme is taught in English and students must demonstrate their ability to speak and write in English proficiently.
-Applicants whose primary qualification was obtained in a non-English speaking country must also achieve an English test such as IELTS 5.5 or other equivalent tests as defined by regulators.
+Applicants whose primary qualification was obtained in a non-English speaking country may also achieve an English test such as IELTS 5.5 or other equivalent tests as defined by regulators.